Colts 19, Seahawks 17: Russell Wilson, offense sharp early, while Shaquem Griffin, young defenders shine

 Vannett also appeared to have a good block on the Penny six-yard run that got the Seahawks to the 5 to set up his own TD reception a play later.

-Moore, lauded as one of the stars of the offseason program, caught a 28-yard pass from backup QB Austin Davis in the second quarter for what was the Seahawks’ longest gain on a night when there wasn’t a whole lot of offense by the second and third units.

-He then had an eight-yard reception in the fourth quarter, though on the next play he couldn’t quite corral a pass from Davis and then was blasted with a helmet-first hit by Shamarko Thomas of the Colts, who was ejected.

-The backup QB battle didn’t go much of anywhere: Davis had some nice moments in leading the Seahawks from their own 27 to the Colts’ 5 on Seattle’s second drive of the game, completing his first four passes for 51 yards.
+The backup QB battle didn’t go much of anywhere: Austin Davis had some nice moments in leading the Seahawks from their own 27 to the Colts’ 5 on Seattle’s second drive of the game, completing his first four passes for 51 yards.

 But on first-and-goal from the 5 he lofted a pass in the end zone straight to Nate Hairston of the Colts.
 He was then sacked on two straight plays on the next drive.

-Rookie Alex McGough played the second half and while he completed some passes he also was sacked twice and none of his first nine completions went for longer than 12 yards.
+Rookie Alex McGough played the second half and while he completed some passes he also was sacked twice and none of his 10 completions went for longer than 12 yards.

+Flowers impresses at left cornerback: Rookie Tre Flowers, who is making the transition from safety, got the start at right cornerback in the wake of injuries to Byron Maxwell and Neiko Thorpe and played the first half with only a defensive pass interference penalty on T.Y.
+Hilton in the first quarter as any sort of blemish.

+“I can’t wait to see the film,” Carroll said.
+“He was out there for the entire half playing football and I thought he did well.
+He had the one penalty with great coverage.
+He was there and I think he grabbed him when he didn’t have to do it to make the play.
+But we will be able to really teach from that.
+And he stayed up on top on a deep ball down in the end zone.
+Was a pretty good first outing.”

 Injuries hit tackle spot hard: In the biggest negative of the night, backup offensive tackles Isaiah Battle and Jamarco Jones each left with injuries.